Abdulwarissherzad/QR-Code-Generator/README.md

 * In the next version, I will add all other components as well, like Bitcoin QR Code, MP3 QR Code, WiFi QR Code, and so on.

-* Furthermore, I could develop URL QR codes, text QR codes, phone number QR codes, SMS QR codes, contact QR codes, and email QR codes.
+* Furthermore, I developed URL QR codes, text QR codes, phone number QR codes, SMS QR codes, contact QR codes, and email QR codes.
 ## Contributing

 Contributions are always welcome!